 ALLAN LEVINE is an award-winning internationally selling author and historian based in Winnipeg, Canada.

-He has written thirteen books including Toronto: Biography of City (2014) and King: William Lyon Mackenzie King: A Life Guided by the Hand of Destiny (2011), which won the Alexander Kennedy Isbister Award for Non-Fiction.
+He has written sixteen books including Toronto: Seeking the Fabled City: The Canadian Jewish Experience (2018), Toronto: Biography of City (2014) and King: William Lyon Mackenzie King: A Life Guided by the Hand of Destiny (2011), which won the Alexander Kennedy Isbister Award for Non-Fiction.

 With a Ph.D. in history from the University of Toronto (1985), Allan has spent his career bringing history to life and commenting on current events.
 Inspired long ago by Canadian author Peter C. Newman, who he has collaborated with on several projects.
 Allan is at heart a passionate story-teller.
 The reviews of his books by both professionals and average readers bears this out: He writes books that are hard to put down once they are started.